 Use this tool to sort an unordered list in alphabetical or natural order.
 You can sort in ascending or descending order.
 You can also sort based on character length/width.

 There are three different ways of sorting text lines using this tool.

 Alphabetical order - Alphabetical sorting is the traditional way a computer sort text.
-Each characters are compared in order and the string whose first letter comes earlier in the alphabet (A-Z) comes first.
+Each character is compared in order and the string whose first letter comes earlier in the alphabet (A-Z) comes first.
 This also applies to numbers (0-9).

 By Character Length - You can sort a list based on the length/width of the text.
-Strings with shorter character length comes first in the list and the longest comes last.
+String with shorter character length comes first in the list and the longest comes last.